 Other areas for exploration noted in the commentary include whether a critical window of opportunity exists to capture the cognitive benefit of deprescribing anticholinergics, for example, whether deprescribing must be performed while these neurotransmitters are sufficiently healthy to benefit and show signs of improvement in cognition.

 “Clinicians, health policy makers and patients need to understand the benefits and harms of deprescribing anticholinergics,” Dr. Campbell added.
 “The bottom line is that we need as much high-quality evidence to understand risks and benefits of deprescribing a medication as we have to prescribe it.

 “At the same time, we need to be exploring alternative medications which are known not to harm the aging brain and that patients can afford.”

 The commentary authors conclude that the ideal targets to reduce anticholinergic burden will be those anticholinergic medications that meet three criteria: (1) high risk of harm, (2) commonly used and (3) existence of an alternative drug to manage the patient’s medical condition, if necessary.

 In addition to their Regenstrief Institute appointments, Dr. Holden and Dr. Boustani are on the faculty of Indiana University School of Medicine.
 Drs.
-Campbell, Holden and Boustani are all faculty at the Center for Health Innovation and Implementation Science, a collaboration among IU School of Medicine, the Indiana Clinical and Translational Sciences Institute and Regenstrief Institute.
+Campbell, Holden and Boustani are all faculty at the Center for Health Innovation and Implementation Science.
 Dr. Boustani is the founding director of the center.